adnanakhter/query-aware-partitioning/README.md

 # An Empirical Evaluation of RDF Graph Partitioning Methods

 ### Benchmark Datasets and Queries
 We provide the datasets and queries of the benchmarmks and real-world datasets used in our evaluation.
-The datasets are also provided as portable virtuoso triplestores which can be started from bin/start_virtuoso.sh.

 ### Benchmark Datasets and Queries
 We provide the datasets and queries of the benchmarmks and real-world datasets used in our evaluation.
-The datasets are also provided as portable virtuoso triplestores which can be started from bin/start_virtuoso.sh.

 #### Datasets